Apple Pay QR Code: How to Make Payments With Your iOS Devices

 QR Code for Apple Pay

 Apple Pay users can use a feature in the Wallet app that lets them make payments by simply scanning a QR code.
+The Apple code is part of the QR codes for payments.

 The payment method does not rely on near-field communication (NFC), the wireless data feature that enables card-reading devices to communicate.